smrg-lm/sc3/docs/source/basicroutine.rst

   next(r)  # 0
   next(r)  # 1
   next(r)  # 2
+  next(r)  # StopStream

-Note that a routine object is both a generator function and an iterator.
+Note that a routine object is both a generator function and iterator.
 To define more than one routine with the same function use the object constructor.